 This also houses imaging facilities allowing researchers to utilise X-ray, radio-isotope, fluorescence and luminescence in experimental models.
 Large scale resources include experimental magnetic resonance imaging and magnetic resonance spectroscopy.

 Provision of research imaging is supported by the Wales Research and Diagnostic PET Imaging Centre (PETIC), and the Cardiff University Brain Research Imaging Centre (CUBRIC).

 Clinical research and tissue banks

-The Clinical Research Facility (CRF) provides the infrastructure for the successful translation of basic biomedical science developments into clinical practice, in close collaboration with the South East Wales Trials Unit (SEWTU) and the Wales Cancer Trials Unit.
+The Clinical Research Facility (CRF) provides the infrastructure for the successful translation of basic biomedical science developments into clinical practice, in close collaboration with the Centre for Trials Research.

 Access to human tissues is facilitated via the Biobank Wales alliance that hosts biobanks such as the Wales Cancer Bank, the Wales Kidney Tissue Bank, the Welsh Neuroscience Research Tissue Bank and the Cardiff Regional Experimental Arthritis Treatment and Evaluation Centre (CREATE) Biobank.